Essilor Lenses: lenses for prescription glasses.

 The Crizal UV coating on the back surface of the lens blocks 96% of UV that can reflect from the back surface of a spectacle lens

-Prevencia coating does block 20% of the visible blue violet light by reflecting it away from the front surface.
+Prevencia coating blocks 20% of the visible blue-violet light by reflecting it away from the front surface.

 The Crizal Prevencia has the same UV properties on the back surface as Crizal UV